 How to SSH to your servers

-We provide two different ways for you to SSH to your server - an automated way with the Cloud 66 toolbelt, or the manual way.
+We provide two different ways for you to SSH to your servers - an automated way with Cloud 66 Toolbelt, or manual way.

 Cloud 66 toolbelt

-You can use the Cloud 66 toolbelt to easily SSH to your servers.
-Once initialized, the following command can be used:
+You can use Cloud 66 Toolbelt to easily SSH to your servers.
+Once you have installed Toolbelt the following command can be used from your terminal: